juanpc2018/acer-Aspire-5/README.md

 PD. dont grab the screen with 1 hand when open, can bent the screen, alumimium panel can tolerate so much, but No more, is Not a 6mm aluminium.

-at this price point i dont complain the lack of Thunderbolt, but a more pricey laptop without Thunderbolt is a NoGo for me, better an Intel NUC8 or better with TB, or a Real Mac.
+at this price point i dont complain the lack of Thunderbolt, but a more pricey laptop without Thunderbolt is a NoGo for me, better an Intel NUC8 or better with TB, or a Mac.